SWAN-community/swan-parties/README.md

 When adding a domain:

-* Edit the `parties-domains.txt` file using the GitHub UI and propose changes.
+* Edit the `parties-domains.txt` file and create a pull request.

 * Only add one domain per line, prefix with `http://` or `https://` otherwise defaults to `https://`

 * Leave no trailing slash.

+* Make sure there is a new line at the end of the file.

+If these points are followed and the domain added is valid domain name then the pull request will be merged automatically.